Canberra’s Urban Trees

 The second map shows where there are trees and other plants.
 Green means there are more trees and red or purple shows areas with fewer trees – the darker colour shades show the highest (dark green) and lowest (dark purple) tree cover.

+You should see that the blue and green colours are in similar areas of the ACT.
 This shows that temperatures are cooler in areas where there are lots of trees and plants.
 This is because trees and other plants help to protect the land from the sun’s heat.
-But where there are no trees, the temperature of the land is warmer.
+Where there are no trees, the temperature of the land is warmer.

 How much do you know about urban trees?